SemenVodolazskij/cryptolly/README.md

 ## Challenges Faced

 1. **Gradient Backgrounds** - Creating gradients was interesting but challenging.
 Despite efforts, achieving the exact design from Figma was difficult, especially under certain elements.
+But I made every effort to do it.
 2. **Missing Icon** - One icon was unavailable in Figma, requiring a similar replacement.
 3. **Video Player Implementation** - Initially, I attempted to use an iframe but later switched to `reactPlayer`, which simplified the process significantly.